sobotka/ACES-1.2-Displays-Formatted/README.md

 This configuration was generated using the Python scripts available in the offical and as-official-as-possible versions.
 The full configuration Python command line is as follows:

 `aces_1.2/python/bin/create_aces_config -a aces-dev/transforms/ctl --lutResolution1d 4096 --lutResolution3d 65 -c aces_1.2 --createMultipleDisplays --dontBakeSecondaryLUTs`

+## What Do I Need to Know to Use This in Blender?

+This configuration has been modified slightly to provide additional data such as an XYZ role that the Sky and Wavelength shaders depend on to find the rendering space.
+Additionally, several Blender-specific roles have been added to set default color spaces for textures.

+Despite this, due to limitations in Blender some aspects are NOT FIXABLE.
+These are as follows:

+* Blackbody Node (including Principled Volume): Cycles' Blackbody shader does not support non-sRGB colors.
+It always generates sRGB/709 output colors, which will then be used by the rest of the shading system as though they were ACEScg colors.
+This results in oversaturation of colors other than 6500K.
+(Note that this shader also uses 6500K as a whitepoint, even if this is not the rendering space white point).

+* Principled Hair: Melanin colors are hardcoded as sRGB/rec709.
+Results will be oversaturated.

+* Wavelength Node: While this node functions correctly, due to the wider rendering (AP1) primaries used with ACES this shader produces visually different results than it does when using linear-sRGB as the rendering space.
+This is most commonly seen with low wavelengths (ex 400nm) producing less magenta under ACES than they do under linear-sRGB.
+THIS IS NOT A BUG OR A COLOR MANAGEMENT ERROR.

+* Color Pickers: The HSV tab of Blender's color picker and the color-wheel widget will not function correctly when using ACES.